dieselfox1/fincommerce/plugins/fincommerce/client/blocks/packages/checkout/slot/README.md

 Slot and Fill are a pair of components which enable developers to render elsewhere in a React element tree, a pattern often referred to as "portal" rendering.
 It is a pattern for component extensibility, where a single Slot may be occupied by an indeterminate number of Fills elsewhere in the application.

-This module is an abstraction on top of the Slot and Fill implementation in WordPress and is meant to be used internally, therefore the documentation only touches the abstraction part.
-You can read more about Slot and Fill in [@wordpress/components documentation](https://github.com/WordPress/gutenberg/tree/c53d26ea79bdcb1a3007a994078e1fc9e0195466/packages/components/src/slot-fill).
+This module is an abstraction on top of the Slot and Fill implementation in finpress and is meant to be used internally, therefore the documentation only touches the abstraction part.
+You can read more about Slot and Fill in [@finpress/components documentation](https://github.com/finpress/gutenberg/tree/c53d26ea79bdcb1a3007a994078e1fc9e0195466/packages/components/src/slot-fill).

 ## `createSlotFill( slotName )`